ibm-cloud-docs/openwhisk/prep.md

 ### Packaging Swift 4.2 multi-file projects and dependencies
 {: #prep_swift42_multi}

-Package your Swift 4.2 multi-file projects and dependencies by creating a directory structure, zipping the contents, and then passing the zip file to Docker.
+Package your Swift 4.2 multi-file projects and dependencies by creating a directory structure, zipping the contents, and then passing the .zip file to Docker.
 {: shortdesc}

 **Before you begin**